Belgium national football team: Top goalscorers

-Romelu Lukaku is the highest-scoring Belgium player with 68 goals.
-Those who scored the most goals in one match are Robert De Veen, Bert De Cleyn and Josip Weber with 5; De Veen also holds the record for the most hat-tricks with three.
-Belgium's fastest goal after the initial kick-off was scored by Christian Benteke, 8.1 seconds into the match against Gibraltar on 10 October 2016.
+Romelu Lukaku is the highest-scoring Belgium player with 89 goals.
+Those who scored the most goals in one match are Robert De Veen, Bert De Cleyn and Josip Weber with five; Lukaku holds the record for the most hat-tricks with four.
+Belgium's fastest goal after the initial kick-off was scored by Christian Benteke, 8.1 seconds into a match against Gibraltar on 10 October 2016.